dangooddd/pyrepl.nvim/README.md

 ## How It Works

-In short: pyrepl.nvim starts a Jupyter kernel (via `jupyter_client`) and opens `jupyter-console` as the UI in a terminal buffer.
+In short: pyrepl.nvim starts a Jupyter kernel and opens `jupyter-console` as the UI in a terminal buffer.
 Neovim commands send code into that terminal using bracketed paste (so pasted code behaves predictably), and you see the output right in `jupyter-console`.

-Each source buffer has its own kernel session.
-This is convenient when you keep multiple files/projects open and don't want namespaces to mix.
+pyrepl.nvim keeps one active REPL session.
+You can hide/show that REPL from any buffer, and `:PyreplClose` shuts the kernel down.

 ## Commands and API

-Commands are created buffer-locally (for selected filetypes, see `filetypes` in config).
+Commands are regular user commands created by `require("pyrepl").setup(...)`.

 Commands: